ChrisBuilds/terminaltexteffects/README.md

       --final-gradient-steps (int > 0) [(int > 0) ...]
                             Space separated, unquoted, list of the number of gradient steps to use.
 More steps will create a smoother and longer gradient animation. (default: (12,))
       --final-gradient-direction (diagonal, horizontal, vertical, center)
-                            Direction of the gradient for the final color. (default: Direction.HORIZONTAL) --launch-delay (int >= 0)
+                            Direction of the final gradient. (default: Direction.HORIZONTAL) --launch-delay (int >= 0)
                             Number of animation steps to wait between launching each firework shell. +/- 0-50 percent randomness is applied to this value. (default: 60)
       --explode-distance (0 <= float(n) <= 1)